 Underlying osteoarthritis, obesity, and the female gender are risk factors for developing this syndrome.

 Treatment of pes anserine bursitis is generally supportive with steroid injections reserved for refractory cases.

 Patients with pes anserine bursitis may be seen in all practice settings from outpatient offices, urgent care centers, and emergency departments.
 Referral to a specialist is not often needed unless the patient has another underlying condition that may be causing this syndrome or if there is unrelenting discomfort despite supportive measures.

 Most data on diagnosis and treatment of pes anserine is derived from case series, relying heavily on expert opinions for direction and goals of care.
+An interprofessional team approach will result in the best outcomes.
 (Level V)